bsnes-emu/bsnes/README.md

         mesa-common-dev libgtksourceview2.0-dev libcairo2-dev libsdl1.2-dev \
         libxv-dev libao-dev libopenal-dev libudev-dev

-Once you have all the dependencies installed:
+Once you have all the dependencies installed, you may build and install higan.

+Note: Run these commands as yourself,
+**do not run them as root**
+(no `sudo`, no `su`, etc.),
+because higan does not support being installed system-wide.

  1. Put the higan source code in some convenient location, like `~/higan-src`